• Home

 This type of patrol is less expensive than a dedicated on-site security guard because of the limited time spent on the property.
 Highly visible, drive-through security services are ideal for the patrol of commercial properties after business hours or on private property not open to the public.

-One purpose of this type of security guard patrol is to observe (or test) all accessible gates, doors, and windows and make sure they are secured, and to report the conditions found on the property to the business owner or the police.
+One purpose of this type of security guard patrol is to observe (or test) all accessible gates, doors, and windows and make sure they are secured, and report the conditions found on the property to the business owner or the police.

 Another purpose is to make sure no unauthorized persons are trespassing on private property.
 Some drive-through security services may also respond to alarm signals, but this requires a more specialized guard force.